microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

       AzureCLI:
         Args:
         clientId: "CLIENT ID"
         clientSecret: "CLIENT SECRET"
         tenantId: "TENANT ID"

-To use the stored variables when connecting simply provide no arguements.
+To use the stored variables when connecting simply provide no arguments.

 .. code:: ipython3